 - i. by adding to the gross domestic product (GDP) of an economy.
-Fishing and aquaculture add to total domestic productivity; - by generating government income from the sale of fishing licences to foreign fishing companies and through taxes that are applied to traded fisheries products; - iii. by creating employment for Pacific Islanders (see Teachers' Resource Sheet 14: Job opportunities in fisheries); - iv. by creating opportunities to export, which is an important source of foreign income and contributes to GDP growth.
+Fishing and aquaculture add to total domestic productivity; - by generating government income from the sale of fishing licences to foreign fishing companies and through taxes that are applied to traded fisheries products; - iii. by creating opportunities to export, which is an important source of foreign income and contributes to GDP growth.
 Government income can also be generated from tax on exports.